PanicStation.org

 Do not do these things

-• Do not assume it will “sort itself out next payday” without written confirmation and a payment date.
+• Do not assume it will sort itself out next payday without written confirmation of what will be paid and when.

-• Do not sign anything that re-labels your hours or “agrees” a lower rate unless you fully understand it.
+• Do not sign anything that re-labels your hours, lowers your rate, or backdates a change unless you understand it.

-• Do not “fix it” by changing future timesheets to compensate.
+• Do not change future timesheets to compensate for this pay period.

-• Do not send heated messages — keep it factual so it stays solvable as a payroll/timekeeping issue.
+• Do not send heated messages; keep it factual so it stays a payroll and timekeeping issue.

-• Do not quit on the spot if you can avoid it; it can make recovering pay harder and more stressful.
+• Do not quit on the spot if you can avoid it; first secure the evidence and ask for the pay correction.

 What to do now